About cancer clinical trials

 At Mayo Clinic Comprehensive Cancer Center, you have access to the latest in treatment and technology through clinical trials.
 Cutting-edge research at Mayo Clinic is changing the way cancer is diagnosed and treated across the globe.

-Cancer clinical trials, also called clinical studies or research studies, guide researchers in understanding how new and advanced treatment options can improve care and remove barriers for you and other people with cancer.
+Cancer clinical trials, also called clinical studies or research studies, guide researchers in understanding how new and advanced treatment options can improve care for you and other people with cancer.
 Clinical trials help physician-scientists test new and better ways to detect, control and treat cancer.

 Clinical trials are an important path to consider no matter where you are in your cancer journey — whether you've received a new diagnosis or you've been in treatment for years.